EARLY EXPERIENCE ON ADULT RELATIONSHIPS

 This is a sensitive area, and many parents would want to appear socially desirable and present themselves as wonderful caregivers.
 Again, caution must be applied to the results and interpretation of how childhood affects relationships, as the classification validity was methodologically unsound.

-The sampling process in Hazan and Shaver’s study has external validity issues as not only did it recruit Canadian individuals so it was culturally biased, but the participants were self-selecting.
-Maybe only a specific type of individual would read the Rocky Mountain News, and perhaps only a particular kind of Rocky Mountain News reader would respond to the socially sensitive subject of childhood attachment, e.g., a reflective empathetic type.
+The sampling process in Hazan and Shaver’s study has external validity issues: not only did it recruit Canadian individuals, but it was also culturally biased, and participants were self-selecting.
+Maybe only a specific type of individual would read the Rocky Mountain News, and perhaps only a particular kind of Rocky Mountain News reader would respond to the socially sensitive subject of childhood attachment, e.g., a reflective, empathetic type.
 This means we can only apply the theory to a small sample of people.
-Volunteer sampling is a poor way of selecting participants since you are not getting a cross-section of the public.
+Volunteer sampling is a poor way to select participants, as it does not provide a cross-section of the public.
 Using this sampling technique, for example, you will get people with an ‘axe to grind’ or extremes of experience or opinion.

 Another weakness of this theory is that the evidence is mixed.
-For example, some studies do appear to support continuity and provide evidence to support internal working models.
+For example, some studies appear to support continuity and provide evidence for internal working models.
 For instance, Bailey et al. (2007) concluded that mothers' early attachment styles are passed on to their children and future generations, raising the possibility that attachment styles and parenting skills run in families.

-Moreover, longitudinal studies such as Simpson’s and Sroufe’s show that securely attached children have more successful relationships.
+Moreover, longitudinal studies such as those by Simpson and Sroufe show that securely attached children have more successful relationships.

 Other well-known examples of supporting research in this area are McCarthy’s (1999) correlational study on women who had experienced insecure attachments as children.
-She found that this correlated with problems in relationships.
+She found that this correlated with relationship problems.

 However, Zimmerman (2000) assessed infant attachment type and adolescent attachment to parents.
 The findings indicated a minimal relationship between infant and adolescent attachment quality.
 This is a problem because this outcome is not what would be expected if the internal working models were important in development.

-Much of the research on the influence of childhood on relationships is non-experimental, mostly in the form of questionnaires that are then correlated; case studies are also common.
-This is because there would be too many variables to control in experimental research, which would also be unethical.
-Instead of using experiments, researchers use less valid and reliable research methods, such as questionnaires and interviews.
+Much of the research on the influence of childhood on relationships is non-experimental, mostly in the form of correlational questionnaires; case studies are also common.
+This is because there would be too many variables to control in experimental research, and doing so would also be unethical.
+Instead of using experiments, researchers rely on less valid and reliable methods, such as questionnaires and interviews.

-We must carefully apply a causal link to non-experimental research because non-experimental researchers cannot show cause-and-effect relationships.
-Therefore, caution must be applied to the belief that childhood attachment affects adult romantic relationships because other variables have not been controlled.
+We must carefully apply causal inference in non-experimental research because non-experimental researchers cannot demonstrate cause-and-effect relationships.
+Therefore, caution must be exercised in attributing childhood attachment to adult romantic relationships, as other variables have not been controlled for.

 For example, a severe limitation of the continuity hypothesis is its failure to recognise the profound influences of social class, gender, ethnicity, and culture on personality development.
 These factors, independent of a mother's sensitivity, can be as significant as the quality of the early attachment.